Swedish rules on cadmium in fertilisers

 Restriction of cadmium in fertilisers

 Cadmium is a metal that is toxic to both health and the environment.
 Cadmium is mainly stored in the kidneys, which means that kidney function can be damaged if too much cadmium is ingested over a long period of time.
 Cadmium can also cause cancer and osteoporosis.
-The most common to be exposed to cadmium is through food, as plants easily absorb cadmium from the soil.
+The most common way to be exposed to cadmium is through food, as plants easily absorb cadmium from the soil.

 In order to reduce the cadmium content in arable land and thereby reduce the content in crops, there are Swedish rules on how much cadmium is allowed in certain fertilisers.
-Only fertilizers with custom tariff numbers 2510, 2809, 2835, 3103 and 3105 are covered by the ban.
+Only fertilisers with custom tariff numbers 2510, 2809, 2835, 3103 and 3105 are covered by the ban.
 Thus, manure is not covered by the ban.

 Prohibition in Certain Cases in Connection with the Handling, Import and Export of Chemical Products Ordinance (1998:944), 3§ (In Swedish only) External link.